Troy vs. Southern Miss NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Southern Miss' games have yet to go over 51 points this season.

-- The two teams combine to score 56 points per game, 5.0 more than the over/under in this contest.
+- Saturday's over/under is 5.5 points lower than the two team's combined 56 points per game average.

-- This contest's total is 23.5 points above the 27.5 these two squads combine to allow per game this season.
+- This contest's over/under is 23.0 points more than the 27.5 these two squads combine to allow per game this season.

 Troy Stats and Trends

-- In games that Troy totals over 220.5 yards, the team is 0-2 against the spread and 1-1 overall.
+- Troy is 0-1 against the spread and 1-1 overall when the team totals over 220.5 yards.

 - The Trojans have two turnovers this season, equal to the number of takeaways for the Golden Eagles.